We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Assuming you take care of it, there’s no reason you can’t expect a lifetime of use from your crossbow.
 Sure, you’ll need to replace cables and strings from time to time.
 But unless you’re shooting thousands and thousands of arrows each year, xbows are meant to take serious abuse and the limbs and other related stress-points have been tested to survive more shots than the average bowhunter will likely take.

-Can You Kill a Deer at 100 Yards with a Crossbow?
+Can You Kill a Deer at 100 Yards with the best Crossbow?

 Today’s crossbows are stupid accurate.
 You can deliver an arrow with consistency on target at distances up to 100 yards, especially using the best crossbow scope.
 If you can’t kill a deer with a xbow at lesser distances, there’s likely something wrong with your ability to aim.
 My suggestion: Practice more.
 Perhaps a better question is: Is it ethical to try and kill a deer at 100 yards with a crossbow?
 A lot of things can happen in the time it takes an arrow to travel 100 yards, even from a crossbow pushing 500 fps.
 This is a question better answered on your own.